BIOS3010/Module-2-sequences/exercises/Exercise2.md

 !
 Compare with the amino acid sequence on NCBI, is this as expected?
 !
 Advanced: Use python string slicing on `hbb` to explore the translation further
 ```
-**2. Reading a FASTA-file containing multiple sequences into Seq objects**
+## 2.4.2 Reading a FASTA-file containing multiple sequences into Seq objects

-Start by download the coding DNA sequence of all human genes in FASTA format:
+Start by downloading the coding DNA sequence of all human genes in FASTA format:

 - Go to the UCSC Table Browser: https://genome-euro.ucsc.edu/cgi-bin/hgTables?hgsid=250654185_KikUKaMDmiGmkTgDVb2wBpVbjc9K&clade=mammal&org=Human&db=hg19&hgta_group=genes&hgta_track=knownGene&hgta_table=knownGene&hgta_regionType=genome&position=chrX%3A15%2C578%2C261-15%2C621%2C068&hgta_outputType=sequence&hgta_outFileName=all_genes.fasta
 - Inspect the options that are selected